Josholith/fah-amdgpu/README.md

 This project builds a Docker image for running the [Folding@Home](https://foldingathome.org/) Client in headless mode as a Docker Container with access to the host system's AMD GPU.
 By design, this container does GPU only folding (no CPU folding).

 Specifically this has been tested on my environment:
-* Arch Linux host with 5.6.7 kernel
+* Arch Linux host with 5.6.7 and 5.9.2 kernels
 * AMD RX 580 GPU with open source `amdgpu` kernel driver on the host

 ## Building the docker image locally